yun-vis/fhstp-bcc-csharp/pages/dotnettype.md

             Console.WriteLine();
         }

-        // My first delegate
-        public delegate int[] GenerateMyNumbers(int x, int y);
-        // Create an arry with size amount and assign a random value 0-maxNum in this array public static int[] GetRandomNumber(int maxNum, int amount) {
+        // Create an array with size amount and assign a random value 0-maxNum in this array public static int[] GetRandomNumber(int maxNum, int amount) {
             Random random = new Random();